markt-de/puppet-artifactory/README.md

 ## Module Description

-The Artifactory module installs, configures, and manages the Artifactory open source binary repository.

-The Artifactory module manages both the installation and database configuration of Artifactory OSS.
+This module manages the installation and configuration of Artifactory.

 ## Setup